B.A., Amherst College; M.S., Ph.D., University of Washington

 Associate Professor of Computer Science

-Professor of computational biology, computer science, genomics, and bioinformatics.
+Professor of computational biology and computer science.

 My research is in the field of computational biology.
 My work focuses on the design, analysis, and implementation of algorithms with applications in genomics and molecular biology.
 I study the genomes of various organisms and develop computational methods for characterizing genes and other biologically important elements in the genomes.
 I design approaches for identifying novel genes in a genome as well as for characterizing the functions of genes and how gene products interact as part of a system that carries out important processes in a cell.
-My work often utilizes data from high-throughput DNA sequencing and hybridization technologies.
+My work often utilizes data from high-throughput DNA sequencing technologies.
 Before arriving at Wellesley, I worked in research groups at the Institute for Systems Biology, Biatech Organization, and Intel Corporation.
 While on leave from Wellesley, I spent a year as a visiting scholar at Harvard University.
 My research is funded by the National Science Foundation, the National Institutes of Health, and the Howard Hughes Medical Institute.

 I teach at all levels of the curriculum, ranging from introductory courses in computer science to advanced courses in computational biology and bioinformatics.